t2v/play2-auth/README.md

 complicated action methods are nested too deep.

-This module provides an interface that return `Either[PlainResult, User]`.
-So, writing complicated action methods is easy.
+This module provides an interface that return `Either[PlainResult, User]`. so, writing complicated action methods is easy.

 Installation
 ---------------------------------------

-1. add a repository resolver into your `Build.scala` or `build.sbt`.
+1. add a repository resolver into your `Build.scala` or `build.sbt` file.

         resolvers += "t2v.jp repo" at "http://www.t2v.jp/maven-repo/"

-1. add a dependency declaration into your `Build.scala` or `build.sbt`.
+1. add a dependency declaration into your `Build.scala` or `build.sbt` file.
-    1. stable relese
+    1. stable release

             "jp.t2v" %% "play20.auth" % "0.2"